peshwar9/tcp-http/README.md

 #### This repo contains two projects - TCP server/client and HTTP Server.

-- For both projects, clone this repo and cd into the directory _scenario1_.
+- For both projects, clone this repo and cd into the directory.
 This is the workspace root folder.

 ### How to test and run the TCP server/client project from workspace root.